 This sponsored content was provided by Precor.
 What is sponsored content?

-Rachel Vander Pol is a content writer for Precor, a fitness equipment manufacturer whose mission is to develop personalized health and fitness experiences that help people live the lives they desire.
-When not writing about fitness, Rachel enjoys road cycling, indoor cycle classes, and yoga.
+Katie Dobbs is the content marketing expert at Precor, a fitness equipment manufacturer whose mission is to develop personalized health and fitness experiences that help people live the lives they desire.
 For more information on the fitness industry, tips for gym operators, and workout ideas, visit the Precor Resource Center.